kartik-venugopal/kartik-venugopal/README.md

 I am keenly interested in microservices, cloud native computing, Ruby on Rails, and React / Node.js.
 I love to learn new languages / stacks in general.

-I'm currently looking for software development work based in either Germany or Canada, so if you have a lead or are interested in hiring me, please reach out !
+I'm currently looking for software development work based in either Germany or Canada (open to other regions), so if you have a lead or are interested in hiring me, please reach out !
+My LinkedIn page is: https://www.linkedin.com/in/kven/.

 My main project on GitHub is [Aural Player](https://github.com/kartik-venugopal/aural-player).
 I will aim to keep making this awesome app more awesome over time.